-Mr. Alarcon went on to give Raul his first shot at practicing law and retained him as his attorney, and told him to hire an investigator to start an investigation to bring the thieves to justice.
-A couple of months later, Raul provided evidence to the investigating detectives that the crime was possibly an inside job.
+Mr. Alarcon went on to give Raul his first shot at practicing law and retained him as his attorney.
+He told him to hire an investigator to bring the thieves to justice.
+A couple of months later, Raul provided evidence to the detectives that the crime was possibly an inside job.
 They questioned a newly hired parking attendant in the office building where Mr. Alarcon had his office.
-After being interrogated, he confessed that he found Mr. Alarcon's agenda between the car seats and shared the details with La Mosca-a notorious chop shop gang leader in the Colonia Doctores.
+After being interrogated, he confessed that he found Mr. Alarcon's schedule between the car seats and shared the details with la mosca-a notorious chop shop gang leader in the Colonia Doctores.
 That is how they found out the family was leaving town.
-After a closely guarded operation, surprisingly, La Mosca was arrested.
+After a closely guarded operation, surprisingly, la mosca was arrested.
 He hired one of the most corrupt defense attorneys in the city.
 One can only imagine how he was able to afford driving a late model Mercedes.
-No attorney representing such a low life can afford a luxury vehicle like that, especially not in Mexico.
-That same day La Mosca was released without bond.
+No attorney representing such a low life can afford a luxury vehicle like that, especially in Mexico.
+That same day la mosca was released without bond.
 A few days later, the parking attendant was found dead in his cell.
-The charges dropped.
-Raul vowed he would one day deal with La Mosca and make him pay for what he did.
+The charges were dropped.
+Raul vowed he would one day deal with la mosca and make him pay for what he did.

-Julian would be arriving from Las Cruces.
-He was sent there to serve the rest of his sentence.
+Julian would be arriving from Las Cruces the prison in Acapulco, Guerrero.
+He was sent to Mexico City to serve the rest of his sentence.
 Raul notified Mr. Alarcon that there was a good chance he could get Julian released if the judge was encouraged to let him out on time served.
-Julian could have been freed soon after landing in jail in Guerrero if Raul wanted to.
-Still, they decided to let Julian spend a couple of years in prison so that the newspapers would forget the role that he played in the attempted kidnapping of Mr. Alarcon's daughter.